Prof Alan G Jardine, Professor of Renal Medicine & Head of the School of Medicine

 The School of Medicine is delighted to announce improved National Student Survey results for 2014 across all our areas.
 Overall student satisfaction has increased in Undergraduate Medicine every year since 2011.

 The School of Medicine is part of the College of Medical, Veterinary and Life Sciences.
-It contains the Dental School, Nursing School and Undergraduate Medical School.
+It contains the Dental School, Nursing School, Undergraduate Medical School and Forensic Medicine & Science.

 It also contains these research groups that are not located within Research Institutes, including Child Health, Anaesthetics, Obstetrics and Gynaecology, Human Nutrition and Surgery.

 The School is dispersed over University and Hospital sites.
-The main site for Dentistry is the Glasgow Dental Hospital and for Medicine, the Wolfson Medical School Building, the New Lister Building at Glasgow Royal Infirmary and from 2015, the Teaching & Learning Centre at the New South Glasgow Hospital.
+The main site for Dentistry is the Glasgow Dental Hospital and for Medicine, the Wolfson Medical School Building, the New Lister Building at Glasgow Royal Infirmary and since 2015, the Teaching & Learning Centre at the Queen Elizabeth University Hospital.